matthewglasenapp/hla_resolve/README.md

 The command will print the final star allele calls to STDOUT, along with important logging information, including coverage depth metrics, heterozygous genotypes that could not be phased, and the paths of intermediate files (e.g., BAM, VCF).

-Intermediate files will be written to the following dirctory.
+Intermediate files will be written to the following dirctories.
 The user can specify the ```--clean-up``` option if they do not want intermediate files, such as mapped BAM, phased genotypes (VCFs), or fasta haplotype nucleotide sequences for the HLA genes.

 | Directory                | Description                                                                 |